 "I expect there to be more projects, but the bulk of it is going to be those three,” he said.
 "I don’t think we’re going to stray too far from what most people would consider the MAPS brand with capital projects and a tax over a specific length of time.
 But the city is a different place now, and I think the proposal will reflect the changes the city has made.”
 Whether those transit improvements will include better bus service, light rail, a modern streetcar or some combination of the three will be among the details city officials release at a news conference within two weeks, Cornett said.
 The cost of the proposal and length of the sales tax also will be announced.

 Former mayor agreesFormer Mayor Ron Norick, who led the campaign for the original MAPS projects, said all three of the expected MAPS 3 projects make sense as a next step for downtown.
 Norick said he tried to get a rail system included in the original MAPS and sees real possibility in improved transit.
 He also blessed a new convention center, as the Cox Convention Center will be more than 40 years old by the time the new one would open.
 Norick said the new Interstate 40 Crosstown Expressway will leave a large open space south of downtown, and a large park will be a much better welcome to the city for visitors than empty lots.
 "The city can either go forwards or backwards, but it can’t stay still,” Norick said.
 "You’ve got to keep moving forward.”
 Cornett said the city council must call for a vote by Oct.
 6 to get MAPS 3 on the December ballot.
 City officials began discussing a follow-up to MAPS and MAPS for Kids this year.
 Cornett first surveyed city residents on the Internet, but MAPS 3 was put on hold when the city got the chance to lure the NBA to town.
 Cornett has previously said Ford Center improvements would likely have been included in MAPS 3, but the entire plan wasn’t ready in time to go on the ballot last spring when the Seattle SuperSonics franchise was considering a move to Oklahoma City.
+City officials decided to put the $120 million Ford Center improvements to a vote last March, easily winning voter approval and bringing the Oklahoma City Thunder to the downtown arena.

 MORE FROM NEWSOK